 The Internet Hall of Fame® (www.internethalloffame.org) is a recognition program and virtual museum that celebrates the living history of the Internet and the individuals whose extraordinary contributions have made the Internet, its worldwide availability and use, and its transformative nature possible.
 The Internet Hall of Fame was launched by the Internet Society in 2012.
 Inaugural inductees were announced on April 23, 2012 at the Internet Society’s Global INET conference in Geneva, Switzerland.

 “There are some extraordinary people who have helped make the Internet an unparalleled platform for innovation and communication, an engine for economic development and social progress that goes well beyond what we could have ever imagined.
 This program honors individuals who have pushed the boundaries to bring the Internet to life and made it an essential resource used by billions.”

 What is the Nomination Process?

 Internet enthusiasts from around the world are invited to submit applications for nominee candidates.
-Nominee applications are reviewed and screened by the Internet Society to ensure they meet the nomination criteria and eligibility; the Internet Hall of Fame Advisory Board and a select group of past inductees are responsible for the final selection of inductees.
+Nominee applications are reviewed and screened to ensure they meet the nomination criteria and eligibility.
+The Internet Hall of Fame Advisory Board, comprised of a select group of past inductees, are responsible for the final selection of inductees.
 For more details, please visit our Nominations page.